YouTube Marketing

 YouTube Demographics Statistics

-YouTube is the second-most popular social media network.
+YouTube Is the fourth most popular social media network (Statista, 2025).

-2. YouTube Is the Second-Most Popular Social Media Network
+2. YouTube Is the Fourth Most Popular Social Media Network Globally

 3. Over 50% of YouTube Users Are Men